Updated August 28, 2020.

 Should my child take an antiviral medication like Tamiflu?

 Antiviral medications, such as oseltamivir (Tamiflu) or the inhaled drug zanamivir (Relenza), offer little benefit for most healthy adults and children so we don’t routinely recommend antiviral medication except under certain circumstances.
 Kids who are very sick with the flu (like children whose illness is so severe they need to be hospitalized) and those who are at risk of developing serious flu complications (children under 5 years or because of a chronic health condition) and children living with infants under 6 months of age are recommended to take antiviral medication.
 Antiviral medications can lessen the severity and shorten the duration of symptoms if given within 48 hours of the illness.
-If given later, the medication will have little effect.
+However, if taken longer than 48 hours after the onset of symptoms, they have little effect.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, Portland, the San Francisco Bay Area, Seattle, and Washington, DC.